shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-05-01-commonjs-and-amd.markdown

 {% endhighlight %}

-or they write the same type of code in a file and include that file in html.Here they are polluting the global space.Because variable x is global now and any function might change it.Also it will be in the memory all the time.
+or they write the same type of code in a file and include that file in html.
+Here they are polluting the global space.
+Because variable x is global now and any function might change it.
+Also it will be in the memory all the time.